hexdump42/isapi-wsgi/README.txt

 == Installation ==

-Python 2.3 better is required.
+Python 2.3 or better is required.
 To install, just unpack the archive, go to the directory containing 'setup.py', and run::

 python setup.py install